citsmartdocs/docs/en-us/docs/anuva/use/training-anuva.md

 title: How to train Anuva
 # Training

-## How to train Anuva
+**What does it mean to train my virtual assistant?**

-In the Training screen, it is possible to schedule updates so that your Anuva can interact with the user considering the last added knowledge.
-This functionality allows scheduling the training according to your need and can even define recurrence.
+It's the act of placing your assistant to understand how the interactions with the user will be, considering the dialogs constructed.
+Whenever new interactions are added, the assistant must be retrained so it can react as expected in a conversation.

 ## Before getting started